vendethiel/php_rails_router/README.md

 # Rails Router DSL for PHP
 This repository is a port of the Rails Router DSL for PHP.

+**Note:** You should not use or try anything with this project if you don't indent to shoot yourself soon enough

 ## Usage
 Use `Router\Routes::draw` and give it a closure.
 You will be nesting closure, in order to mimicate the DSL.
 The base routable will be injected into the closure as the argument, for example